Judge Removes Trump Public Lands Boss for Serving Unlawfully

 The ruling came after Montana’s Democratic governor in July sued to remove Pendley, saying the former oil industry attorney was illegally overseeing an agency that manages almost a quarter-billion acres of land, primarily in the U.S. West.

-“Today’s ruling is a win for the Constitution, the rule of law, and our public lands,” Bullock said.
+“Today’s ruling is a win for the Constitution, the rule of law, and our public lands,” Gov. Steve Bullock said Friday.
+Environmental groups and Democratic lawmakers from Western states also cheered the judge's move after urging for months that Pendley be removed.

 The ruling will be immediately appealed, according to Interior Department spokesman Conner Swanson.
 He called it “an outrageous decision that is well outside the bounds of the law," and he said the Obama administration had similarly filled key posts at the agency with temporary authorizations.